Christmas Tree Cutting is permitted only from December 1-24.

-For a great family outing consider heading out to one of our two parks where you can get a permit to cut your own Christmas tree.
-Stop in at the Visitor Centre at Cypress Hills Provincial Park to get your permit, or at one of five local offices to get a permit for Castle Wildland Provincial Park or Castle Provincial Park.
-But if you aren’t near to those two southern parks, you can get a tree cutting permit for many locations around the province in public lands.
+You can cut your own holiday tree at Cypress Hills Provincial Park, Castle Wildland Provincial Park or Castle Provincial Park.
+Get your permit online or stop at Cypress Hills Provincial Park visitor centre, or one of five local offices to get a permit for Castle Wildland Provincial Park or Castle Provincial Park.
+Alternately, you can also get a tree cutting permit for many locations around the province in public lands.

-With the exception of permitted cutting in Cypress Hills Provincial Park and Castle Parks, any cutting of trees or disturbing of vegetation in provincial parks and recreation areas is strictly prohibited and carries a large fine.
+Please note, with the exception of permitted cutting in Cypress Hills Provincial Park and Castle Parks, any cutting of trees or disturbing of vegetation in Alberta Provincial Parks or Provincial Recreation Areas is strictly prohibited and carries a large fine.

-For any tree cutting activities, make sure you have a permit, follow the conditions provided and only cut trees in the areas indicated on the map.
-Please report tree poaching in our provincial parks by speaking to park staff or emailing AEP.AlbertaParks@gov.ab.ca
+For all tree cutting activities, please make sure you have a permit, follow the conditions provided and only cut trees in the areas indicated on the map.
+Please report tree poaching in Alberta’s Provincial Parks or Provincial Recreation Areas by speaking to park staff or emailing AEP.AlbertaParks@gov.ab.ca

 Room 242; 782 Main Street; Pincher Creek, Alberta